MDAnalysis/MDAKits/docs/source/makingakit.rst

 Registering an existing package as an MDAKit is a straightforward process.
 Since the structure of an MDAKit is not as strict as the code found in the MDAnalysis core library, chances are very little restructuring is needed for registration.
-The primary concern is ensuring that the core MDAKit requirements are met, as listed at the top of this document.
+The primary concern is ensuring that the core MDAKit :ref:`requirements<requirements>` are met, as listed at the top of this document.

 Licensing
 *********